AndyObtiva/glimmer-dsl-web/README.md

 `p {"#{span('Yesterday, ', style: 'text-decoration: underline;')}Robert suggested adding a new #{em('feature', class: 'very-emphasized')} to our software product.#{br}}`

-In any case, below is a full example leveraging the Glimmer GUI DSL alternative approach when utilizing formatting elements underneath a paragraph.
+In any case, below is a full example leveraging the Glimmer HTML DSL alternative approach when utilizing formatting elements underneath a paragraph.

 Glimmer GUI code in the frontend: